SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 18 April 2023 - Fix - CloudGateway 2.10.7 - Remote Access Auto Login [ID_36191]

-Since DataMiner CloudGateway 2.10.6 users were not automatically logged in with their linked DataMiner account when accessing the web apps from the cloud with Remote Access.
+If DataMiner CloudGateway 2.10.6 was installed, users were not automatically logged in with their linked DataMiner account when they used the dataminer.services remote access URL to access DataMiner web apps.
 This issue has been resolved.

 #### 17 April 2023 - Enhancements - CloudGateway 2.10.6 - General improvements [ID_35793] [ID_35812] [ID_35873] [ID_36136] [ID_36158] [ID_36167]